-"Actually it's Petunia Dursley now; she got married to a man named Vernon a while back," Dumbledore replied, eyes still twinkling merrily, as though he had no comprehension of what he was saying.
+"Actually it's Petunia Dursley now; she got married to a man named Vernon Dursley a while back," Dumbledore replied, eyes still twinkling merrily, as though he had no comprehension of what he was saying.

-"What in the world possessed you to leave the boy with muggles?
-And not just muggles, you had to leave him, Lily's son, with Petunia Evans.
-I wouldn't trust that woman to take care of a potted plant, much less a child.
-And yet you thought it was a good idea to leave the Boy-Who-Lived in her 'care?'
+"What in the world possessed you to leave the boy with Muggles?
+And not just Muggles, you had to leave him, Lily's son, with Petunia Evans.
+I wouldn't trust that woman to take care of a potted plant, much less a child, and yet you thought it was a good idea to leave the Boy-Who-Lived in her 'care?'
 There are only three people in this world who deserve to be at the mercy of Petunia Evans, and let me assure you none of them are a one-year-old child."
 By now Snape had worked himself up into a fury, only to be made worse by the fact that Dumbledore seemed as calm as ever.

 Dumbledore appeared unimpressed.
 "Yes, well your disbelief aside there is another, more pressing reason that I choose to leave Harry with his aunt.
 It was the only way I could be sure that he would be truly safe should Voldemort ever return.
-Lily died to protect Harry, and her sacrifice allowed me to erect blood wards to keep him safe.
-As long as Harry can call a house where his mother's blood dwells home, he will be protected by the blood wards and safe even if Voldemort returns to full power.
+Lily died to protect Harry, and her sacrifice allowed me to erect certain very powerful wards to keep him safe.
+As long as Harry can call a house where his mother's blood dwells home, he will be protected and safe even if Voldemort returns to full power.
 My chief concern has always been keeping Harry safe."
-Dumbledore looked straight into Severus's eyes, almost as though he was pleading that the other man understand.
-Snape swallowed imperceptibly.
+Dumbledore looked straight into Severus's eyes, almost as though imploring, even pleading that the other man understand.
+Severus swallowed imperceptibly.

 "Fine, give me the boy's letter so I can get this over with quickly."
-Since it was quickly becoming clear that Severus was going to have to visit the home of Petunia Evans and likely explain the entirety of the wizarding world to the Potter brat, he could see nothing to gain by delaying the experience.
+Since it was becoming clear that Severus was going to have to visit the home of Petunia Evans and likely explain the entirety of the wizarding world to the Potter brat, he could see nothing to gain by delaying the experience.

-"I'm afraid it won't be quite that simple, Severus.
+"I'm afraid it won't be quite that simple.
 I'm sure you know the opinions that Petunia held on magic, and, from what Minerva told me when I dropped Harry off, there is little reason to hope that Mr. Dursley will be much better.
-Since it is entirely possible that they will not want him to come to Hogwarts I need you to make sure Harry gets a chance to make a fully informed decision and that the Dursley's respect the decision he makes.
+Since it is entirely possible that they will not want him to come to Hogwarts I need you to make sure Harry gets a chance to make a fully informed decision and that the Dursleys respect the decision he makes.
 Furthermore, after you drop off his letter this evening I'd like you to stay the night and take him to Diagon Alley tomorrow morning to get his school supplies."
 Dumbledore was positively joyful as he continued, "It should be a lovely way for young Harry to spend his birthday."

-While Severus was grudgingly willing to take the boy his letter, spending the night at the house of Petunia Evans and taking the Potter brat shopping on his birthday decidedly crossed a line.
+While Severus was grudgingly willing to take the boy his letter, spending the night at the house of Petunia Evans and taking Potter shopping on his birthday decidedly crossed a line.
 "I don't see why I-"

 "Very well, I shall take the boy… shopping."
 Severus shuddered at the thought.
 "But when this goes wrong I want you to remember that I thought it was a bad idea."

-"Fair enough," Dumbledore replied, before rummaging through a desk drawer and pulling out what appeared to be two letters and a Gringott's key.
+"Fair enough," Dumbledore replied, before rummaging through a desk drawer and pulling out what appeared to be two letters and a Gringotts' key.
 "Here is Harry's letter and the key to his vault; I've been keeping the key safe for him.
 I'd also like you to take this letter down to Hagrid.
 I've asked him to go pick up the Stone for me tomorrow-"